Pixens/Cashapp-Payment-Tracker-Sellix/README.md

 - Go to `releases` and download the compiled version.
 - Run `main.exe`

-Please leave a star for my efforts of explaining to so well :)
-(log.py is just print because I don't want the logs with skids) I know the code is bad but I made it in 20 minutes.
-This is the best I can explain, please do not DM me for help.
+Please leave a star for my efforts of explaining to so well :)\n (log.py is just print because I don't want the logs with skids)\n I know the code is bad but I made it in 20 minutes.\n This is the best I can explain, please do not DM me for help.\n